 MFA students who do not satisfy our program requirements during their normal course of study at UVA may have to take additional courses at their own expense to earn their MFA degree.
 Students who delay thesis submission beyond our normal timeframes may have to pay small administrative fees to file for their degree completion.

-FOR POETS:A one-hour discussion of the thesis as it relates both to its own themes and the larger tradition of poetry in English.
+The defense is a one-hour discussion of the thesis as it relates both to its own themes and the larger tradition of poetry as an art form.
 For example, the discussion might center on themes, techniques, or influences.
-To help us organize the oral examination, the candidate is encouraged to submit a brief list of poets or other writers whose work has influenced the project.
+To help us organize the oral examination in advance, the candidate is encouraged to submit a brief list of poets or other writers whose work has influenced their project to their committee.

-Like all other graduate theses at the University of Virginia, MFA theses must be uploaded to an online repository, Libra, at the University of Virginia Library prior to an MFA's graduation.
+Like all other graduate theses at the University of Virginia, MFA theses must be uploaded to an online repository, Libra, prior to an MFA’s graduation.
 At present, our MFA students have the option to place up to a ten-year restriction on their creative work, which only allows users on the UVA network to access the materials.
 Students do not give up any rights they hold to the thesis deposited.
 Students do not give up the right to submit the thesis to other repositories or publish it elsewhere.
 Full details of the Libra Deposit License are posted here.
 Please consult the Graduate School of Arts and Sciences website for additional information on graduation and thesis requirements.
+The uploaded thesis must be the version approved by the thesis committee.